-Grapevine: Jack White’s record label to send vinyl to outer space
+Grapevine: Jack White’s label to send vinyl up in space

 Jack White’s label plans to play vinyl in space